-This system is responsible for the waste and elimination of urine.
+The Female Urinary System is an important system that is responsible for the removal of waste and the elimination of urine.

 - Kidney